Marlene Willis: Later career

-Following the release of her second film and the Verve album, there was a sudden drop-off in professional engagements for Marlene that lasted well into the Fall of 1959.
+Following the release of her second film and the Verve album, there was a sudden drop-off in professional engagements for Marlene that lasted well into the fall of 1959.
 In October 1959 she decided to sign a five-year contract with ERA Records, and also obtained her first TV acting role a month later.
 Following her eighteenth birthday in January 1960, she began acting in narrative television series on a regular basis.
 Her first starring role was on an episode of Bourbon Street Beat in June 1960, for which one critic said: "Marlene gets her first starring part here, is a natural, and no longer will have to cavort on the West Coast hoe-down circuit...
-She is an actress now".
+She is an actress now."
 Another strong role in 1960 was as the leading lady of an episode of Maverick titled "Flood's Folly" starring Roger Moore as Beau Maverick; she portrayed a ravishing young damsel in distress trapped by her own mother in an enormous former hotel in the middle of the Rockies.
+She also played a key supporting role in an episode of Wagon Train during season 3 starring Robert Horton, Andy Devine and Glenda Farrell titled "The Jess Macabee Story" in which she portrayed one of five daughters kept isolated on a farm in a secluded valley by her family.

 The regular monthly roles on TV series dried up in early 1961, while ERA Records only ever issued two singles by Marlene.
 By 1964 she had joined the Juan Esquivel Orchestra as a jazz vocalist playing the casino circuit in Nevada, then wound down her career performing at clubs on the Sunset Strip during 1965.

 Personal life

-According to interviewer Lydia Lane, Marlene confirmed she never had a voice lesson, and also said she was bed-ridden with polio for six months as a younger teen.
+According to interviewer Lydia Lane, Willis confirmed she never had a voice lesson, and also said she was bed-ridden with polio for six months as a younger teen.
 Columnist Paul Coates gave the gist of a press release from her publicity agent describing Marlene at age 17 as standing 5 feet 4 inches tall and weighing 113 pounds, with hazel green eyes.

 For most of her career, Marlene's age protected her from gossip columnists.
 As she reached eighteen, magazines began showing her on "photo-layout" dates with other actors, as was common for publicity of that time period.
-While still attending Hollywood Professional School, Marlene met and began dating Steve Stevens, then a young actor.
+While still attending Hollywood Professional School, she met and began dating Steve Stevens, then a young actor.
 Their brief relationship was real, not publicity, but ended when Stevens started associating with mobster Mickey Cohen.

-Marlene married Kerry Hodges on August 13, 1966, in Los Angeles, who was two years her senior.
+Willis married Kerry Hodges on August 13, 1966, in Los Angeles.
+He was two years her senior.
 She died of cancer at age 40 on March 29, 1982.